![]() deutsches Glossar |

 See: END OF TRAIN TELEMETRY

-A switching method in which cars are moved by an engine. (see also: GRAVITY SWITCHING)
+A shunting method in which vehicles are moved by a locomotive. (see also: GRAVITY SHUNTING)

 FLAT YARD